Automattic/gutenberg/packages/sync/CODE.md

   faster protocol like y-webrtc or y-websockets.
 - The y-webrtc extension may be used as progressive enhancement to enable realtime collaboration.
+- Undo/redo works.

 ### Does not work

 - Some more complex blog types seem to have buggy behavior (e.g. gallery block type when deleting images).
 This can be fixed with more user feedback.
-- Undo/redo does not work.
+- Undo/redo has some bugs right now, and can be fixed with more feedback.
 - Entities
 	- Not all entities are synced.
 For example, global styles are not.
 Look at the `base` entity config for an example (it declares `syncConfig` and